FAQ

 A1: Study abroad is not required.

-Questions about Housing and Visa
+Questions about Housing, Admission Schedule and Visa

 Q1: Are there any dormitories available?